Introduction

 Target market

 A group of customers for whom your products, solutions, and services aim.
-It represents a particular subset of the larger market that the sector covers and is first defined by industry (such as telecom, healthcare, technology, etc.).
+It represents a subset of the sector's larger market and is first defined by industry (such as telecom, healthcare, technology, etc.).
 It's often based on behavioural tendencies, geographic location, and demographic characteristics.

 Tech stack